Ex-CFO says Trump kids raised pay after learning of scheme

 “No,” Weisselberg said.

-Trump, who announced Tuesday that he is running again for president in 2024, is not expected to appear at the trial.
-But he signaled Friday that he has been following along, defending Weisselberg and bashing prosecutors in posts to his Truth Social platform.
+Trump, who announced Tuesday he is running again for president in 2024, is not expected to appear at the trial.
+But he signaled Friday that he has been following along, defending Weisselberg and bashing prosecutors in Truth Social posts.

 “Did a longtime executive pay tax on the use of a company car, or a company apartment, or payments (not even taken by us as a tax deduction!) for the education of his grandchildren.
 For this he get handcuffs and jail?”
 Trump wrote, describing the situation as “VERY UNFAIR!”

-Trump was elected president in November 2016, inviting fresh scrutiny of his Trump Organization, a privately held entity through which he and his family manage its golf courses, luxury towers and other investments.
+Trump was elected president in November 2016, bringing new scrutiny to his Trump Organization, a privately held entity through which he and his family manage its golf courses, luxury towers and other investments.

-Weisselberg said he and another company executive, Jeffrey McConney, decided around that time that the company had to end some of its dubious pay practices and financial arrangements.
+Weisselberg said he and another executive, Jeffrey McConney, decided around then that the company had to end some of its dubious pay practices.
 They brought in a Washington lawyer who conducted an audit and wrote a memo of her findings.

-McConney, the senior vice president and controller, helped Weisselberg fudge payroll records to reduce his income tax bill.
+McConney, the senior vice president and controller, fudge payroll records to reduce Weisselberg’s income taxes.
 He received immunity and testified earlier in the trial.

 Follow Michael Sisak on Twitter at twitter.com/mikesisak.
 Send confidential tips by visiting https://www.ap.org/tips/.